jnozzi/cocoadev.com/markdown/ChangingWindowTextureProgrammatically.md

 Thanks!
-General/JohnWells
+JohnWells

 ----

 AFAIK there's no way to do this 'on the fly'.
-You need to create a new window with General/NSTexturedBackgroundWindowMask
+You need to create a new window with NSTexturedBackgroundWindowMask

 ----